pimcore/pimcore/doc/README.md

 Additional resources for getting started with Pimcore are also our
-- [Pimcore Demo Application](https://demo.pimcore.fun): See Pimcore in action and also use it as a blue print application for your own implementations.
+- [Pimcore Demo Application](https://demo.pimcore.fun): See Pimcore in action and also use it as a blueprint application for your own implementations.
 - [Pimcore Academy](https://pimcore.com/academy): The training platform Pimcore Academy offers on-demand video courses about many Pimcore topics.